Belle-cmd/signup/README.md

 # signup
 This responsive website shows a sign up page without sending any inputted data.
-It changes display depending on which device the site is being viewed upon.
+It changes display depending on which device the site is being viewed upon - for desktop, tablet, and mobile.
 It also validates the form at the client-side.
 It is implemented using HTML5, CSS3, Vanilla JavaScript.

 Live preview: [link](https://belle-cmd.github.io/signup/)